WallarooLabs/wally/book/python/api.md

 Source -> my_computation -> Sink
 ```

-Unless a call to `to` using a stateless computation is preceded by a call to `key_by` (which partitions messages by key), there are no guarantees around the order messages will be processed in.
+Unless a call to `to` using a stateless computation is preceded by a call to `key_by` (which partitions messages by key), there are no guarantees around the order in which messages will be processed.
 That's because Wallaroo might parallelize a stateless computation if that is beneficial for scaling.
 That means the execution graph for the above pipeline could look like this:

 ```
          /-> my_stateless_computation -\